The median monthly rent was £795 for England, recorded between April 2021 and March 2022; this is the highest ever recorded.

 An overview of the methodology that we intend to use is available in our Redevelopment of private rental prices statistics, intended methodology article.
 We will now need to spend more time ensuring the production system is developed on a strategic platform and is sustainable.
 This has resulted in our initial timetable being out of date.
 More information and an updated timetable for these developments is available in our Private rental prices development plan: February 2022.
 If you have any queries or feedback on these developments, please email firstname.lastname@example.org.

 Voluntary provision of data

 Thank you to the landlords and estate agents who voluntarily provide the data that make this release possible.Nôl i'r tabl cynnwys

 Data interpretation and comparability

-Under the current methodology, we do not publish a data time series, and users are advised not to infer trends in the rental market over time by comparing prices year-on-year.
+Under the current methodology, we do not publish a time series and users are advised not to infer trends in the rental market over time by comparing prices year-on-year.

-These statistics are for information only and should be distinguished from Local Housing Allowance (LHA) rates published on DirectGov (used to calculate Housing Benefit for privately renting tenants).
+These statistics are for information only and should be distinguished from Local Housing Allowance (LHA) rates published on DirectGov, which are used to calculate Housing Benefit for privately renting tenants.

-These statistics are based on a sample of 448,060 rents recorded between 1 April 2020 to 31 March 2021.
+These statistics are based on a sample of 475,201 rents recorded between 1 April 2021 and 31 March 2022.
 Rent Officers collect these letting information data for functions related to Housing Benefit and Universal Credit on behalf of the Department for Work and Pensions (DWP).
 They are responsible for ensuring collected lettings information are representative of the full range of market rents.
 The Valuation Office Agency (VOA) provides more information on Rent Officers.